Siege of Chilia (Second — Stefan captures it)(1465)

 - The Siege of Chilia (Second — Stefan captures it) took place in 1465.
 Jan 25, 1465.

-- Who won the Siege of Chilia (Second — Stefan captures it)?
+- What was the outcome of the Siege of Chilia (Second — Stefan captures it)?

 - The Moldova were victorious against the Wallachia / Hungary (garrison).